RamGoel/ramgoel.github.io/blogs/automate-linkedin.md

     .map((item) => item.click())
 ```

-# Step 4: Watch the Magic Happen
+# Watch the Magic Happen

 The script will automatically click the first 5 “Accept” buttons on your pending invites.
 We’ve made it 5 for caution.
 Change the number 5 in .slice(0, 5) according to how much invitations you want to accept